 Southeast Sustainable Communities Fund

 The Southeast Sustainable Communities Fund (SSCF) supports local communities in the southeastern United States to advance climate adaptation and social equity in local government policy, plans or programs.
 Grants have been awarded to City and County governments and local partnerships to create socially equitable sustainable energy and/or water initiatives.
 The fund invested $1.5 million in 2017 for six projects, and has allocated nearly $1.8 million in 2018 in support of six more sustainability projects in the Southeast that are addressing climate change impacts, to be implemented across 2019 - 2020.
-The SSCF 2019 funding opportunity has offered five to seven grants of approximately $75,000 to $150,000 per year for two years.
+The SSCF 2019 funding opportunity offered five to seven grants of approximately $75,000 to $150,000 per year for two years.

 The goal of this RFP is to fund five to seven projects annually that will support sustainable and equitable communities working in the following areas:

 - Mitigating and/ or adapting to climate change through sustainable energy and/or water initiatives

 - Leveraging community partnerships